cs-fullstack-2020-spring/200317-react-forms-events-cw-JeffRThomas/README.md

 # 20-03-17 React Forms Events CW
+### Really good use of testing.
+Be sure to review map syntax...we will continue to use map in react (like all the time)
+### Score : 2/5
 - Create a new react app called dog-adoption-site
 - Create a class based component called `AppContainer` and render it on the page
 - Create a component called `AvailableDogs` that renders on the left side of the screen and displays a list of dogs that have been put up for adoption